-- Section 1.
-Agreement to Contribute Capital.
-The Parent hereby agrees to, on or before the Maturity Date, contribute or otherwise transfer funds to Berry in an amount which will enable Berry to pay the 2014 Notes in full upon maturity in accordance with their terms (the "Contribution"). - Section 2.
+- Section 2.
 Acknowledgments.
-The Parent hereby acknowledges that it has the financial ability to make the Contribution and that the intent of this Agreement and the Contribution is to ensure that the 2014 Notes will be paid in full. - Section 3.
+The Parent hereby acknowledges that it has the financial ability to make the Contribution and that the intent of this Agreement and the Contribution is to ensure that any Borrowing Base Deficiency that occurs during calendar year 2015 will be paid in full or otherwise discharged or satisfied in a manner satisfactory to the Administrative Agent. - Section 3.
 Assignment; No Third Party Beneficiaries.
 This Agreement is executed and delivered by the Parent solely for the benefit of Berry and, without the prior written consent of the Parent, Berry may not assign, transfer, pledge as collateral or otherwise encumber this Agreement or any of Berry's rights hereunder.
-No entity other than Berry shall have rights under this Agreement.
+No entity other than Berry shall have rights under this Agreement. - Section 4.

-Section 4.
 Governing Law.
 This Agreement shall be governed by, and construed and interpreted in accordance with, the laws of the State of Texas.